 The fair value of the common shares issued in the private placements was determined to be the more easily measurable component and were valued at their fair value, as determined by the closing quoted bid price on the announcement date.
 The balance, if any, is allocated to the attached warrants.
-Any fair value attributed to the warrants is recorded as warrants.
+Any fair value attributed to the warrants is recorded as contributed surplus.
+Upon exercise of the warrants, the related fair value is reallocated to share capital.